"""Module contains classes that handle loading of HITRAN cia files."""

 class HitranCIA(CIA):

-"""A class that directly deals with HITRAN
+"""A class that directly deals with HITRAN.

 Takes HITRAN `cia <https://hitran.org/cia/>`_